Only a fool tries Perp Sweating a brainy killer. He knows all the tricks of psychology, and will turn the tables.

 Dragon Age The Crown Of Thorns has the dwarven noble protagonist delivering one Chapter 5, when he is on trial and completely dominates the entire assembly, throwing Bhelen's pet nobles at each other and completing his epic Zero Approval Gambit by destroying the focus of the gathering, which means that no one ever got around to questioning exactly why he didn't try to defend the innocence he'd so vehemently proclaimed earlier that day.
 The reason was because he'd faked Trian's death and wanted to be seen as the murderer.Just as Planned.

-A display of Hannibal Lecture versus Shut Up, Hannibal! is featured in the fourth chapter of A:TLAR, 'Revolution 1.'
+A display of Hannibal Lecture versus Kirk Summation is featured in the fourth chapter of A:TLAR, 'Revolution 1.'
 In a conversation set late in the chapter, morally ambiguous Katara is interrogating the warden of a prison for earthbenders.
 He attempts to perform a Lecture, it being centered on Not So Different, and she promptly tears that down.
-He later questions the idea of a battle-hardened warrior being troubled by death, which she responds to by describing his cruel nature at its roots (in a sort of reverse Hannibal Lecture).
+He later questions the idea of a battle-hardened warrior being troubled by death, which she responds to by describing his cruel nature at its roots.
 He does not take this well, which leads to her slashing his throat to keep him quiet.

-The Empty Cage has a rather awesome one given by Kuushou (aka Kyuubi) to Sarutobi.
-He explains that destroying his body is literally the worst possible thing Sarutobi could do and prior to the last time he had been sealed and the seal broke, Wind Country (a massive desert) had been a grasslands.
-He further rips him apart by calmly informing him that literally every death that occurred during his "attack" had been because they attacked him first.
+The Empty Cage has one given by Kuushou (aka Kyuubi) to Sarutobi.
+He explains that destroying his body is the worst possible thing Sarutobi could do and prior to the last time he had been sealed and the seal broke, Wind Country (a massive desert) had been a grasslands.
+He further rips him apart by calmly informing him that every death that occurred during his "attack" had been because they attacked him first.